TouK/nussknacker/docs/MigrationGuide.md

       `ModelConfig` or returns the original name if the value is not configured
   * [#5526](https://github.com/TouK/nussknacker/pull/5526) Added namespacing of Kafka consumer group id in both engines.
     If you have namespaces configured, the consumer group id will be prefixed with `namespace` key from model config - in that case a consumer group migration may be necessary for example to retain consumer offsets.
+For gradual migration, this behaviour can be disabled by setting `useNamingStrategyInConsumerGroups = false` in `KafkaConfig`.
+    Note that the `useNamingStrategyInConsumerGroups` flag is intended to be removed in the future.

 ### REST API changes
 * [#5280](https://github.com/TouK/nussknacker/pull/5280)[#5368](https://github.com/TouK/nussknacker/pull/5368) Changes in the definition API: